measurement-kit/engine/README.md

 # Measurement Kit engine written in Go

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️: This repository is superseded by https://github.com/ooni/probe-engine and will soon be archived and discontinued.
+Don't depend on it!

 This repository contains a Measurement Kit engine written in Go.
 We currently only implement functionality that it is more practical to directly implement in Go (e.g. the Psiphon nettest).
 See the